Customer Relationship Marketing (CRM)

 Email gives brands a way to reach loyal customers.
 It provides direct, consistent interactions that other social media channels don’t.
 It is true that social media is great for content sharing, but it’s definitely not a good way of communicating with customers.
 For example, if you have a Facebook page and someone sends you a message, you would probably prefer to switch to communicating via email.

-CRM’s main focus is on marketing to customers.
+Customer Relationship Marketing’s primary focus is on marketing to customers.
 It’s about prioritizing who we already have a connection with, rather than looking at “new” leads and building trust through a flawless customer experience that delivers value.

 According to researches, it’s much more expensive to bring in a new user than retaining the existing one.
-So by using proper strategies you are building trust with your customer.
+So by using proper strategies, you are building trust with your customer.
 Customer needs a reason to choose a brand over its competitors in general.

 More from our blog